underhillanna/PhotosynQ-Documentation/help/_apps_PhotosynQ_for_Android.md

 ### PhotosynQ for Android
 Taking measurements in the field, on the move?
 You can use the app to find and join projects, take measurements and contribute them.

+#### Which Android Devices are supported?
+Currently all devices running Android v4.4 or greater are supported.
+However some devices might have issues.
+In this case help us and send us an [email](support@photosynq.org).

 #### Download the PhotosynQ app
 1. Search for **PhotosynQ** in the [Google Play store](https://play.google.com/).
 2. Tab the **Install** button.
 Check your permissions and **Accept**